 (V1.0 circuit diagram for reference)

 The first thing that i noticed in v1.0 is how slow was the voltage ramp at the MOSFET gates.
-I traced the problem bach to the photodiode itself.
+I traced the problem back to the photodiode itself.
 As you can see in the diagram above, the signal at the the photodiode output is the same as the VGS applied to the mosfet (the BJT pair just increase the current availible to the gate).
-As i've mentioned before, this slow ramp at the MOSFET gate is the most likely cause of the many explosions they produced.
-In a high current application such as this, the MOSFETs should only work as switches, this meant i had to reduce drasticly the ammount of time they spent switching ON.
+As i've mentioned before, this slow ramp at the MOSFET gate is a likely cause of the many explosions they produced.
+In a high current application such as this, the MOSFETs should only work as switches, in the saturation region, this meant i had to reduce drastically the ammount of time they spent switching ON, in the linear region.

 As a side note i should point out that the MOSFETs switched OFF orders of magnitude faster than ON, and the schottky diode absorbed the induction spike just fine, leaving no trace of overshoot at all.